10 Easy Comfort Meals for Busy Nights When You’re Exhausted

 Instructions:

-7. Mix in half the cheese, then top with the rest.
+6. Mix in half of the shredded cheese, then sprinkle the rest on top.

 Why it works: It’s not fancy.
 But it’s the first thing I could bring myself to cook (and actually eat) after my dad died.
 That should tell you everything.
 You don’t need a big appetite or a clear head for this.
 You just need five minutes and the tiniest will to feed yourself.
 It’s warm, it's soft, it's gentle.
 Mild enough for a stomach full of grief.
 Comforting enough to feel like someone’s taking care of you.